ca4ti/DragonProbe/README.md

     parts do, but, laziness.
   - [x] 10-bit I2C address support (Needs poking at the Pico SDK, as it only supports 7-bit ones).
+- [ ] Better USB interface stuff, because I2C-Tiny-USB sucks and serprog can only do flash chips instead of being a real spidev.
+General idea can probably be taken from the DLN2 Linux drivers, except better (dynamic interface signalled in the protocol (eg. does the device actually have I2C/SPI/..?), dynamic I2C and SPI capabilities, add 1wire stuff, maybe yeet the GPIO bc it'll be used for other stuff anyway, etc.).
+Means a custom Linux driver but oh well, I2C-Tiny-USB needs patching either way.
+- [ ] 1-wire using ↑
 - [ ] A proper interface for sending commands etc. instead of shoehorning it into Serprog.
+  - Can probably be included in the "Better USB interface stuff".
 - [ ] JTAG pinout detector
   - https://github.com/cyphunk/JTAGenum
 - [ ] Host-side script that is an XVC (or hw_server) cable and communicates